Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ## Step 8.
 Recommended Game Settings

-Play with Loot Abundance set to 75% or lower.
+**Loot Consideration:** Play with Loot Abundance set to 75% or lower.
 There is more than enough loot from the "FNS's Loot All the Things" (LAtT) mod.

 ![image](https://github.com/user-attachments/assets/a541ac67-95b3-4d67-a6a2-9e92d7b260d5)

+**Difficulty Recommendation:** Since the weapons from EFT and Izy are stronger than vanilla guns, you are strongly encouraged to play with higher than normal difficulty settings.
 ______________________________________________________________________________________________________________________